Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 - the number of affected pediatric patients, as a whole and within each pediatric subpopulation.

-For purposes of Section 515A of the FD&C Act, “readily available information” is information that is available in the public domain.
-All submitted pediatric device use information should be available through commonly used public resources for conducting biomedical, regulatory, and medical product research.
-FDA’s proposed rule to implement section 515A would codify this definition (proposed 21 CFR 814.3(q)).
+For purposes of Section 515A of the FD&C Act, “readily available information” is defined as information in the public domain through commonly used public resources for conducting biomedical, regulatory, and medical product research.
+See FDA’s final rule at 21 CFR 814.3(t) (79 FR 1740, January 10, 2014).
 Examples of scientific research resources include, but are not limited to bibliographic databases of life sciences and biomedical information (such as MEDLINE and PubMed) and online scientific and medical publishers (such as the Public Library of Science (PLoS) and the Cochrane Library).

 Submitted 515A pediatric device use information for approved submissions will routinely be made available to the public (for example, as part of the annual report to the United States Congress on pediatric uses of medical devices required in Section 515A(a)(3) of the FD&C Act).
 Therefore, the submitted 515A pediatric device use information should exclude proprietary, trade secret, and commercial confidential information about the device.

-Section 520(m)(6)(E)(i) of the FD&C Act defines the pediatric patients as persons who are age 21 years or younger at the time of their diagnosis or treatment (that is, from birth through the twenty-first year of life, up to but not including the twenty-second birthday).
-FDA’s proposed rule to implement section 515A would codify this definition (proposed 21 CFR 814.3(p)).
-Pediatric subpopulations are defined in Section 520(m)(6)(E)(ii) (and adopted by reference in Section 515A(c) of the FD&C Act) to be: Neonates, Infants, Children and Adolescents.
-Age ranges for these pediatric subpopulations are:
+FDA’s final rule at 21 CFR 814.3(s) (79 FR 1740, January 10, 2014) defines “pediatric patients” as persons who are age 21 years or younger at the time of their diagnosis or treatment (that is, from birth through the twenty-first year of life, up to but not including the twenty-second birthday).
+Section 515A(c) defines “pediatric subpopulations by reference to section 520(m)(6)(E)(ii).
+Those subpopulations are: Neonates, Infants, Children and Adolescents.
+Although these subpopulations are specified in the final rule, the age ranges for each subpopulation are not.
+The recommended age ranges for these pediatric subpopulations are:

 - Neonates: from birth through the first 28 days of life;3